6 Waves in the atmosphere and ocean

 6.1.1 Dispersion relation

-Different forms of waves are solution to different linear (partial) differential equations (there are nonlinear waves as well which are beyond the scope of this course).
-For example, the plane wave that we considered above (in one dimension) can be the solution to \[ \frac{\partial \psi}{\partial t} + \alpha \ \frac{\partial \psi}{\partial x} = 0 \tag{6.3}\] Upon substituting Equation 6.2 in this equation, we obtain \(A(-i\omega + \alpha \ ik_x)=0\).
-This equality holds as long as \[ \omega = \alpha k_x \tag{6.4}\] In other words, for any wavenumber \(k\), we find a corresponding frequency in Equation 6.4 that makes \(A e^{i (\kb . \xb - \omega t)}\) a solution of Equation 6.3.
-Such relation that is derived from substituting the wave ansatz in the differential equation is know as dispersion relation.
+Different kinds of waves arise as solutions of different linear (partial) differential equations (there are also nonlinear waves, which are beyond the scope of this course).
+For example, the plane wave considered above (in one spatial dimension) can be a solution of \[ \frac{\partial \psi}{\partial t} + \alpha \ \frac{\partial \psi}{\partial x} = 0. \tag{6.3}\] Upon substituting Equation 6.2 into this equation, we obtain \(A(-i\omega + \alpha \ ik_x)=0\).
+For a non-trivial solution (\(A \neq 0\)), this requires \[ \omega = \alpha k_x \tag{6.4}\] In other words, for any wavenumber \(k_x\) we can find a corresponding frequency \(\omega\) from Equation 6.4 such that \(A e^{i (\kb \cdot \xb - \omega t)}\) is a solution of Equation 6.3.
+A relation between \(\omega\) and \(\kb\) obtained in this way is called the dispersion relation.

 Example